Read time 9 minutes

 Once you uninstall the program successfully,it is recommended that you Restart your computer.

-Once the player is successfully downloaded in your system, install it safely.
-After the completion of the installation process, run the program and try to play the video file.
-If the video file plays well, the issue is resolved.
+After successfully downloading the player into your system, proceed with a secure installation.
+Upon completion of the installation, initiate the program and attempt to play the video file.
+If the video plays without issues, consider the problem resolved.

-In such a situation, we would recommend you using Kernel Video Repair Tool to repair the damaged, corrupt or broken media file.
-Using this video repair tool will let you fix your media file with total ease.
+In such a situation, we would recommend you using Kernel Video Repair tool to repair the damaged, corrupt or broken media file.
+Using this tool will let you fix your media file with total ease.
 Let’s see how it works: